suryatmodulus/BetterTodoList/README.md

    ```
    http://localhost:3000/
    ```
-7. "dist" contains your production code - you can any hosting provider to host your site.
-Just upload the dist folder.
+7. "dist" folder contains your production code - You can upload it to any hosting provider to make your side live(ex: netlify.com).